multiscale/muscle3/docs/source/contributing.rst

 If you would like a new feature (or would like to add it yourself), please describe

-* The context in which you're using MUSCLE 3
+* The context in which you're using MUSCLE3
 * What you are trying to achieve
 * How the new feature would help you do that
 * What the new feature should do and how it should work